A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 - Great Wall of China.

-Filling out Google My Business account is a crucial step for every local business.
-Double check everything to make sure that contact info, address, open hours are correct.
-Pick an attractive picture that represents your business (mouthwatering photo of your best dish if you're running a restaurant i.e.).
+Filling out a Google My Business account is crucial for every local business.
+Double-check everything to ensure that contact info, address, and open hours are correct.
+Pick an attractive picture representing your business (a mouthwatering photo of your best dish if you're running a restaurant, i.e.).

 2. Pay attention to Google reviews

-At the knowledge graph, Google displays the review score (the average value of all reviews) and all reviews ever left.
-Ask your loyal clients to leave reviews to increase the Google rating and in turn, more people will trust your business.
+On the knowledge graph, Google displays the review score (the average value of all reviews) and all reviews ever left.
+Ask your loyal clients to leave reviews to increase your Google rating, and in turn, more people will trust your business.

 3. Build citations

 The main rule here: the more, the better.
 Create your business accounts on as many sites as possible.
 Provide them with all info about your business.
-The most popular are Yahoo, Yelp, Trip Advisor, Yellow Pages.
-Double check all crucial info just like for Google My Business.
+Yahoo, Yelp, Trip Advisor, and Yellow Pages are the most popular.
+Double-check all crucial info, just like for Google My Business.

-Google parse this info from high-quality websites like government agencies and partnerships.
-According to Google Help article, they analyze the info from quality sites across the web and then a special team of doctors reviews and refine the info.
+Google parses this info from high-quality websites like government agencies and partnerships.
+According to the Google Help article, they analyze the info from quality sites across the web, and then a special team of doctors reviews and refines the info.

 Examples of keywords: